Towards Understanding the Shape of Representations in Protein Language Models: Results

 Another measure describing the geometry of shape spaces in PLMs is the dimension of the submanifold on which they live.
 In Euclidean data this is usually measured by the effective dimension defined through the eigenvalues $\{\lambda_1,\lambda_2,..\}$ of the covariance matrix of the data or

-This procedure can be extended to curved data through tangent PCA \citep{abboud2020robust} where one first uses the log map to project all data to the tangent space of the Fréchet mean by $z_i = \log_{p_F}(y_i)=\frac{d(y_i,p_F)}{\sin[d(y_i,p_F)]}(y_i-\cos[d(y_i,p_F)]p_F)$ and afterward applies PCA in this tangent space.
+This procedure can be extended to curved data through tangent PCA \citep{abboud2020robust} where one first uses the log map to project all data to the tangent space of the Fréchet mean by $z_i = \log_{p_F}(y_i)=\frac{d(y_i,p_F)}{\sin[d(y_i,p_F)]}(y_i-\cos[d(y_i,p_F)]p_F)$ and afterwards applies PCA in this tangent space.
 A large effective dimension implies that PLM representations explore many different variations in shape, whereas a small effective dimension implies that a few specific variations are enough to describe the differences in PLM representation shapes.
 Judging by Figure \ref{fig:protein shape space metrics}, it seems like PLMs go through two regimes -- a dimension expansion in the first layers followed by dimension contraction towards the end.
-Larger models expand the dimension more than the 3d structure baseline, whereas the smaller models stay below it.
-The largest models even show a second peak in dimension expansion.
+Larger models expand the dimension much more than the three-dimensional structure baseline, whereas the smaller models stay a bit closer to it.
+The models even show a second peak in dimension expansion.

 It is also worth pointing out that, especially in later layers, this dimensionality is very low and severely different from the dimensionality found through standard PCA on the flattened PLM representation (see Figure \ref{fig:pca plots} in the Appendix).
 We interpret this to mean that while shapes are encoded in a high-dimensional ambient space, the differences in shapes of PLM representations can be described by just a few shape descriptors.
 In other words, PLMs encode proteins by similar shapes while spanning many different directions within their ambient space.
+To see if this trend only occurs in the ESM2 models, we also ran the same analysis on the general-purpose Ankh model \cite{elnaggar2023ankh}.
+As one can see in Figure \ref{fig:ankh shape}, a similar pattern can be seen in that model, though later layers reduce the dimension more severely.